untoldone/scp-ocr-upload/README.md

 This is a docker container that will accept a file uploaded via SCP/SFTP, will then run Tesseract OCR via OCRmyPDF, then will upload the results to a Google Drive folder via GDrive.

 The original use case was to simplify the use of Brother scanners such as the Brother ASD-2700W.
-Scanners like these have "one-touch" scan button which can scan to a local computer, a network share, an FTP site or an SFTP site.
+Scanners like these have a "one-touch" scan button which can scan to a local computer, a network share, an FTP site or an SFTP site.
 However, while Brother scanners ship with OCR software that can be used from the PC, the OCR software cannot be used by the "one-touch" scan button.
 Additionally, scanning requires a PC with drivers etc nearby.

 This allows for the scanning of OCR-d PDFs via the "one-touch" scan functionality.
 It works by running an SSH server within a docker container, when a file is uploaded via SFTP to `/input`, the container will OCR and upload the resulting file to Google Drive.